mindbat/track2-functional/Functional.md

 ### Exercises

-Try to complete the forth set of Koans `04_sets.clj`.
+Try to complete the fourth set of Koans `04_sets.clj`.

 ## Hash Maps